 In Alabama, Governor Kay Ivey signed legislation in 2019 that would consider performing an abortion a felony.
 The Supreme Court has ruled multiple times that states cannot flatly prohibit abortions before the fetus is viable, or roughly 24 weeks.
 If the Supreme Court overturns Roe, it would evoke, within months, “trigger laws” that ban all abortions across 12 states.

+Contrary to myth, Roe v.
+Wade did not create abortion.
+In the 1950s and 1960s, there were an estimated 200,000 to 1.2 million illegal abortions annually.
 Weakening and/or striking down of Roe would undoubtedly result in a return to traditionally dangerous tactics to end a pregnancy, which for millions of individuals in previous decades resulted in death.
 In parts of the world where abortion is illegal, botched abortions still cause approximately eight to 11 percent of all maternal deaths, or about 30,000 each year.
-Contrary to myth, Roe v.
-Wade did not create abortion.
-Estimates of the annual number of illegal abortions in the 1950s and 1960s range from 200,000 to 1.2 million.

 In addition to the primary implications of restricting an individual’s human right to reproductive health care, legal decisions on this issue have extensive impacts in restricting access to health care in general.
 More than 42 percent of services provided non-profit organizations such as Planned Parenthood are for treatment and prevention of sexually transmitted infections (STIs), 34 percent are provision of contraception, and 9 percent for cancer screening.
 Many people seek these services due to lack of health insurance coverage.
 Individuals who are low-income are disproportionately impacted by these restrictions: clinics are forced to close, and the cost of travel to clinics hundreds of miles away are often too much to bear for individuals who earn a lower wage.
 Many people who seek abortion services are already parenting children, and many work in jobs that do not have flexibility for time off to travel to receive these services.